buntec/ff4s/docs/examples/cancellation.md

 # Cancellation

-This example illustrates how making HTTP calls works in `ff4s`.
+This example illustrates how cancellation of fibers running effects works in `ff4s`.
 A random fact is generated on each button click using the [numbers API](http://numbersapi.com/#42).
+Two main points of this example are made:

+1. An HTTP call to fetch a fact can be canceled by clicking on a `Cancel` button.
+2. Each click on the `Generate` button will cancel the previous effect if running and hence will only return the latest effect result.

 ## State

-In Scala, the natural choice for an im state container is a case class:

 ```scala mdoc:js:shared
 final case class State(number: Int = 0, fact: Option[Fact] = None)
 ```

-The random fact is also naturally modelled by a case class with a `circe` codec:

 ```scala mdoc:js:shared
 import io.circe._